-Well-known for its use as a spice, Cinnamon Bark also has many health-promoting benefits.
+Well-known for its use as a spice, Cinnamon Bark oil also has many health-promoting benefits.

-- Put 2 drops in empty veggie capsule to maintain a healthy immune system.*
+- Put two drops in empty veggie capsule to maintain a healthy immune system.*

-- Place 1 drop of Cinnamon essential oil in hot water or tea and drink slowly to soothe your irritated throat.*
+- Place one drop of Cinnamon essential oil in hot water or tea and drink slowly to soothe your irritated throat.*

-- Put 2–3 drops in a spray bottle for a quick and effective cleaning spray.
+- Put two to three drops of Cinnamon oil in a spray bottle for a quick and effective cleaning spray.

 - During your nightly routine, add one drop to two ounces of water and gargle for an effective mouth rinse.

-- Dilute with doTERRA Fractionated Coconut Oil and create a warming massage for cold, achy joints during winter time.
+- Dilute with a carrier oil and create a warming massage for cold, achy joints during winter time.